cyberbotics/webots-doc/guide/controller-plugin.md

-robot, you have to wrap the `wbr_set_refresh_rate()` function (to set the internal state of the remote control library to read this distance sensor only when required), and to call `wbr_distance_sensor_set_value()` into the remote-controled library when the distance sensor is refreshed (typically into the `wbr_robot_step()` function).
+robot, you have to wrap the `wbr_set_refresh_rate()` function (to set the internal state of the remote control library to read this distance sensor only when required), and to call `wbr_distance_sensor_set_value()` into the remote-control library when the distance sensor is refreshed (typically into the `wbr_robot_step()` function).

 A complete sample (communicating with the e-puck robot using bluetooth) can be